IgnazioSotgiu/trivia-quiz/README.md

 ![](./assets/docs/user-stories-screenshots/user-stories-4.1.png)
 1. As a user I play Trivia Quiz to test and improve my knowledge.
 ![](./assets/docs/user-stories-screenshots/user-stories-5.png)
-1. As a user i like to be able to change background color to dark or light mode for a more relaxing game.
+1. As a user I like to be able to change background colour to dark or light mode for a more relaxing game.
 ![](./assets/docs/user-stories-screenshots/user-stories-6.png)
 1. As a user I like to share my results on social media platforms.
 ![](./assets/docs/user-stories-screenshots/user-stories-7.png)
-1. As a user i want to be able to contact the owner to give feedback.
+1. As a user I want to be able to contact the owner to give feedback.
 ![](./assets/docs/user-stories-screenshots/user-stories-8.png)
-1. As a owner I create an interactive Trivia Quiz Website to attract and entertain people on my website.
+1. As an owner I create an interactive Trivia Quiz Website to attract and entertain people on my website.
 ![](./assets/docs/user-stories-screenshots/user-stories-9.png)
-1. As a owner I want my website to have appealing design and color theme choice to make the user experiense more pleasant and enjoiable.
+1. As an owner I want my website to have appealing design and colour theme choice to make the user experience more pleasant and enjoyable.
 ![](./assets/docs/user-stories-screenshots/user-stories-10.png)
-1. As a owner I create Trivia Quiz to enable people to challenge one another sharing their best results.
+1. As an owner I create Trivia Quiz to enable people to challenge one another sharing their best results.
 ![](./assets/docs/user-stories-screenshots/user-stories-7.png)
-1. As a owner I create Trivia Quiz contact form to allow client to contribute with game improvements ideas.
+1. As an owner I create Trivia Quiz contact form to allow client to contribute with game improvements ideas.

 ![](./assets/docs/user-stories-screenshots/user-stories-8.png)
-1. As a owner I want to create a newsletter registration form to allow users that wish to do so to enter they details.
+1. As an owner I want to create a newsletter registration form to allow users that wish to do so to enter their details.
 ![](./assets/docs/user-stories-screenshots/user-stories-13.png)
-1. As a owner I want my website to have links to the main social media.
+1. As an owner I want my website to have links to the main social media.
 ![](./assets/docs/user-stories-screenshots/user-stories-14.png)
-1. As a owner I want a confirmation email to be sent after the registration for newsletter is successful.
+1. As an owner I want a confirmation email to be sent after the registration for newsletter is successful.
 ![](./assets/docs/user-stories-screenshots/user-stories-15.png)
-1. As a owner I want my website to have a contact form to allow user to leave feedbacks.
+1. As an owner I want my website to have a contact form to allow user to leave feedbacks.
 ![](./assets/docs/user-stories-screenshots/user-stories-8.png)
-1. As a owner I want my website to have a light/dark mode button to allow user to choose the theme they prefer.
+1. As an owner I want my website to have a light/dark mode button to allow user to choose the theme they prefer.
 ![](./assets/docs/user-stories-screenshots/user-stories-6.png)

 ## Future possible implementations:
 1. Overtime after a good numbers of users promote ads space for sale in the website.
 1. Add a timer to the game to increase difficulty.
 1. Create form where users can add new Q&A to the question database.
-1. Develop a mobile app to play Trivia Quiz, with a offline plane mode.
+1. Develop a mobile app to play Trivia Quiz, with an offline plane mode.

 ---

 ## Design Choices
 ### Fonts:
-I have choose Roboto font for the whole website.
+I have chosen Roboto font for the whole website.
-### Color Palette:
+### Colour Palette:

-As the owner want the user to spend time playing in our website one of the features decided to implement was a Dark/Light mode switch changing color theme depending of the user color preference.
+As the owner wants the user to spend time playing in our website one of the features decided to implement was a Dark/Light mode switch changing colour theme depending of the user colour preference.
-Color palette images were taken with [coolors](https://coolors.co/).
+Colour palette images were taken with [coolors](https://coolors.co/).

 ### Dark Theme:
 ![](./assets/docs/dark-color-palette-trivia-quiz.png)